Taofeeq-deru/Expense-tracker/README.md

-# Budget-App
+# Expense-tracker
-This is a simple budget app made with vanilla JS.
+This is a simple expense tracking made with vanilla JS.